Godlander/objmc/README.md

 https://github.com/Grim-es/material-combiner-addon is a blender addon that can combine multiple textures into an atlas.

-### gltf animation to obj per frame
+### blockbench export

-Blockbench exports animations to gltf format, which objmc doesn't support.
+blockbench can export obj per frame with a plugin https://www.blockbench.net/plugins/obj_animation_export

-you can import gltf format into blender and then export as waveform .obj, check the animation checkbox when exporting to generate .obj files per frame of the animation.
+### number of frames

-by default blender outputs a lot more frames than you will likely need, especially since objmc shader does interpolation between the frames. you can change the time stretching and frame range in blender to be lower to potentially decrease file size by a lot.
+by default most animation programs outputs a lot more frames than you will likely need, especially since objmc shader does interpolation between the frames. you can change the time stretching and frame range in blender to be lower to potentially decrease file size by a lot.

 ![image](https://user-images.githubusercontent.com/16228717/151484572-927dd40b-bd5d-4046-bb09-2cdf7ae23cf9.png)